tracek/Ornithokrites/README.md

 Usage
 ==============
 There are two ways:

-1) For developer: ornithokrites.py [Amazon Web Services bucket name].
+1. **For developer**: ornithokrites.py [*Amazon Web Services bucket name*].
 It requires user to install bunch of Python modules, some of which have to be compiled.
-2) For deployment: through a web site.
+2. **For deployment**: through a web site.
 User has to provide bucket name and click a button.
 All calculation are done on Amazon Web Services EC2 instance of Ubuntu.
 Currently down for upgrade with new release.

 What's in: